amandalin047/ERP_2023Fall/README.md

 <img src="https://github.com/amandalin047/ERP_2023Fall/blob/installation/screenshots/screenshot1.png" alt="Python Intsaller for Windows" width="300">

-Open your PowerShell, type
+Launch your PowerShell, type
 ```
 py --list
 ```
 to show all the Python versions you have installed (and have been added to PATH).
 You should at least see 3.11.
-- 💡 To open PowerShell, type "powershell" in the Windows start menu search bar and click on the PowerShell icon; if you're on Windows 11, press the Windows key and X.
+- 💡 To launch PowerShell, type "powershell" in the Windows start menu search bar and click on the PowerShell icon; if you're on Windows 11, press the Windows key and X.

 ### Python packages via PIP
 In the PowerShell, type